jtroussard/treematic/README.md

 - **Monitor `tree-node-cli` Updates**: A potential release of `tree-node-cli` is expected to modify the Node.js configuration API.
 While the dependency is currently pinned to version `1.6.0`, updates will be evaluated and integrated once stable.

-- **Enhanced Tree Customization**: Add a custom configuration to control output: Text, Markdown, ... possibily some format that allows for color coding of the output.
+- **Enhanced Tree Customization**: Add a custom configuration to control output: Text, Markdown, ... possibly some format that allows for color coding of the output.

 - **VS Code Integration Improvements**: Explore integration with VS Code's inline settings menu, allowing users to configure tree generation options directly from the UI.